jeka-dev/demo-build-conventions-consumer/README.md

-# Springboot - ReactSs application built using an external template
+# Springboot-ReactJs application built using an external template

 The web application manages a list of coffee shops.